 For the world of coding, where a large number of professionals working in the field are actually self-taught, the rules are even more different.
 A piece of paper with an accreditation doesn’t matter so much here.

 Thanks to the wealth of resources offered online, the biggest challenge you’ll have is picking the right training path for you.
 If you’re interested in stepping into the world of web development, but not so sure that it’s the path for you that you want to commit three of your most valuable resources—time, money, and energy—then free coding bootcamps are ideal.

-3. How to choose a free coding bootcamp
+4. How to choose a free coding bootcamp

 There are several major factors that can help you decide which free coding bootcamp to choose, and most of them come down to your own personal goals.

 Python, Ruby, Java, HTML…you’ll hear a lot of noise about different web development languages, and which are better than others.
 We’ve already picked out the easiest languages to learn for beginners, so this should definitely influence your choice.